BobBuildTool/bob/doc/manpages/bob-build-dev.rst

 ``--clean-checkout``
     Do a clean checkout if SCM state is unclean.

+    Bob will check all SCMs for local changes at the start of a checkout.
+If a SCM checkout is tainted (e.g. dirty, switchted branch, unpushed commits, ...)
+Bob will move it into the attic and do a fresh checkout.

+    Use this option if you are not sure about the state of the source code.
+You can also use ':ref:`bob status <manpage-bob-status>`' to check the state without changing it.

 ``--destination DEST``
     Destination of build result (will be overwritten!)

+    All build results are copied recursively into the given folder.
+Colliding files will be overwritten but other existing files or directories are kept.
+    Unless ``--without-provided`` is given using this option will implicitly enable ``--with-provided`` to build and copy all provided packages of the built package(s).

 ``--download MODE``
     Download from binary archive (yes, no, deps, forced, forced-deps)